snotskie/ttrpg/md/index.md

 ## Actions: Level 1
 <!-- _class: center -->

 > *An "action" is anything you choose for your character to do.
 Some actions require you to perform rolls to determine the outcome.
-The simplest of these are Stat Checks and Contests.
+The simplest of these are Checks and Contests.
 The rules for more complex types of actions build up from there.*
 > *&mdash;snotskie*

-### Stat Checks
+### Basic Checks

-To perform a Stat Check, roll the die for the action’s associated Stat.
+To perform a Basic Check, roll the die for the action’s associated Stat.
 The GM will let you know which to use.
 If the result of the roll meets or beats the GM’s target number, then the check succeeds.
 Otherwise, it fails.

-### GM Guide: Setting Stat Check Targets
+### GM Guide: Setting Check Targets
 <!-- _class: guide -->

 In the table below, Medium is the average for rolls in most situations the players will get themselves into.
 For situations that you surprise your players with that they don't have the chance to prepare for before reacting, consider lowering the difficulty by $1$ to $3$.
 The reason is that surprise situations are more likely to use characters' lower Stat Dice.